Which Cars Do Moms Actually Drive?

 1. 1999 Honda Accord

 Accords never die — and people’s love for them never dies, either.
 Many drivers swear that their ’99 Accord still runs as well as the day they bought it.
-Accords are safe, reliable, fuel-efficient and
+Accords are known to be safe, reliable, fuel-efficient, and cheap to insure.

 2. 2005 Nissan Altima

-“With its potent powerplants and firmer suspension tuning, the Altima edges a bit more toward sport and away from comfort and refinement,” Motor Trend wrote when the 2005 Altima came out.
-The Altima’s roomy — perfect for kids — and the higher-end trims have a few little luxuries for moms, like heated seats and leather upholstery.
-The average insurance quote for an Altima-driving mom: $991.
+The Nissan Altima has roomy second-row seats — perfect for soccer moms with kids — and the higher-end trims have a few extra luxuries for moms, such as heated front seats and leather upholstery.
+The average annual insurance quote for an Altima-driving mom: $991.

 3. 2000 Ford Explorer